Kurt von dem Borne

-Kurt von dem Borne (19 May 1857 - 22 November 1933) was a Prussian General der Infanterie.
+Kurt Gotthelf Kreuzwendedich von dem Borne (19 May 1857 – 22 November 1933) was a Prussian General der Infanterie.
 He was most notable for his commanding positions during the First World War, including the 13th Division, the VI Reserve Corps and VI Corps.

 Born in Frankfurt (Oder), Borne was born into two Prussian noble families.
-He attended training camps, before commanding a series of infantry regiments and working as an instructor at the Prussian Staff College and Danzig's Kriegsschule.
+He attended training the cadet corps, before commanding a series of infantry regiments and working as an instructor at the Prussian Staff College and Danzig's Kriegsschule.
 At the start of the First World War, he led the 13th Division into the invasion of Belgium, and then moved towards France to the Sambre.
 He then participated, after being appointed Commander of the VI.
 Reserve Corps in 1917, in some operations in France.
 In 1918, he became Commander of the VI Corps and Commander of Armeeoberkommando Süd.
 With the Armeeoberkommando, he helped plan attack an attack on Poland through the south before the plan was abandoned after civil unrest in Germany, and he retired shortly after.

 Early life

 Borne at a Prussian Kriegsschule in 1899.
 He is in the third row, second to the right.

-Borne was born on 19 May 1857 in Frankfurt (Oder), at the time in the Province of Brandenburg in Prussia.
-He was the child of Prussian Major Albert von dem Borne (1804-1883) and his second wife Mathilde, née von Waldow.
-He had one older brother, Hermann, who was 7 years older than him and also went into the military, becoming a lieutenant general.
-He also had an older sister named Frida, who was born in 1848.
+Von dem Borne was born on 19 May 1857 in Frankfurt (Oder), at the time in the Province of Brandenburg in Prussia.
+He was the child of Prussian Major Albert Ferdinand Woteslaw von dem Borne (1804–1883) and his second wife (∞ 1844) Mathilde Friederike Malwine Emilie Viktoria, née von Waldow.
+He had one older brother, Hermann Gotthelf Kreuzwendedich (1850–1923), who was 7 years older than him and also went into the military, becoming a lieutenant general.
+He also had two sisters: Friederike "Frida" Wilhelmine Henriette Auguste Charlotte (1848–1891) and Mathilde (1854–1863).

-Borne attended a gymnasium in Frankfurt until 1869, when he decided to attend the training camps for officer corps.
-He first attended the camp at Wahlstatt until 1874, and from there went to Berlin until 1874.
+Kurt attended a Gymnasium in Frankfurt until 1869, when he was transferred to the cadet corps.
+He first attended the cadet institute at Wahlstatt until 1874, he then attended Royal Prussian Main Cadet's Institute in Groß-Lichterfelde near Berlin until 1874.

 Military career

-After graduating from the camp at Berlin on 23 April 1874, Borne was commissioned with the rank of second lieutenant in the 3rd Electoral Hessian Infantry Regiment No. 83 in Kassel.
+After graduating from the cadet academy on 23 April 1874, von dem Borne was commissioned with the rank of second lieutenant in the 8th Company/3rd Electoral Hessian Infantry Regiment No. 83 in Kassel.
 He was transferred to the 4th Pomeranian Infantry Regiment No. 21 in Bromberg on 29 April 1879.
-In 1882 he was transferred to the Prussian Staff College before going to the 1st Magdeburg Infantry Regiment No. 26 in 1888.
-In 1889 he was at the 1st Hessian Infantry Regiment No. 81.
-In 1903 he was appointed commander of the Danzig Kriegsschule, and in 1913 became commander of the 13th Division.
+In 1882, he was transferred to the Prussian Staff College before going to the 1st Magdeburg Infantry Regiment No. 26 in 1888.
+In 1889, he was at the 1st Hessian Infantry Regiment No. 81.
+In 1903, he was appointed commander of the Danzig Kriegsschule, and in 1913 became commander of the 13th Division.